estonshi/DataViewer/README.md

 3dplot -t gui
 ```

-To use the gui, you have to import data file first, then click "Import Selected File" button and choose plot type (The select list named "Plot").
+The first thing you need to do is to import data file , then click "Import Selected File" button.
+You can choose different plot types (The select list named "Plot") as you want.

 #### Movie Maker
 Click "Rorate and Movie" button to rotate the scene or create a gif movie.